Freedom

 another man."

--- Ayn Rand in
+-- Ayn Rand

-"The Nature of Government"
+in "The Nature of

 |

-"Any group or 'collective,'
+"Any group or

-large or small, is only a number of
+'collective,' large or small, is only a

-individuals.
-A group can have no rights
+number of individuals.
+A group can have no

-other than the rights of its individual
+rights other than the rights of its

-members.
-In a free society, the 'rights'
+individual members.
+In a free society, the

-of any group are derived from the rights
+'rights' of any group are derived from the

-of its members through their voluntary,
+rights of its members through their

-individual choice and contractual
+voluntary, individual choice and contractual

-agreement, and are merely the
+agreement, and are merely the application

-application of these individual rights
+of these individual rights to a specific

-to a specific undertaking...
-A group, as
+undertaking...
+A group, as such, has no

-"Any doctrine of group
+"Any doctrine

-activities that does not recognize
+of group activities that does not

-individual rights is a doctrine of mob
+recognize individual rights is a doctrine

-rule or legalized lynching...
+of mob rule or legalized lynching...
 A nation that violates

 the rights of its own citizens cannot